Gaurav-Pande/gaurav-pande.github.io/_posts/2018-08-30-getting-started-with-omscs.md

 ## Cool, What Next than?

-Than prepare to an enthralling journey towards your masters :P
+Well than buckle up and get ready to start your enthralling journey :P

 In my opinion until your sem start do visit these links in the order I have mentioned(these will answer most of your all queries):